bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Python-Study-Guide-for-a-JavaScript.md

 > **The** `i` **is switched to a** `j` **in programming.**

-<span class="graf-dropCap">T</span>\*his is because the letter i is common place as the de facto index for any and all enumerable entities so it just makes sense not to compete for name-\***_space_** _when there’s another 25 letters that don’t get used for every loop under the sun.
+<span class="graf-dropCap">T</span>\*his is because the letter i is common place as the de facto index for any and all enumerable entities so it just makes sense not to compete for name-\***_space_** _when there's another 25 letters that don't get used for every loop under the sun.
 My most medium apologies to Leonhard Euler._

     print(7j) # => 7j
     print(5.1+7.7j)) # => 5.1+7.7j